Coder-Harshit/BlogLabs/README.md

 Yup, BlogLabs is kind of my portfolio, but its more than just a simple portfolio showcasing what all i know, what all i have done.
 It represents the core feelings of mine, which is to never stop learning.

 BlogLabs is open for community blogs.
-Wanna flex your knowledge, rant about Linux, or share that Ahaa!! moment of yours.
+Wanna flex your knowledge, rant about Linux, or share that Aha! moment of yours.

 Here’s how to contribute: